Hendrik-555/Media-Montior-Sentiment-Analysis/README.md

 ## Sub-Project 02

-A data warehouse with AWS Redshift is created to combine all data sources.
+A RDS database is created to combine all data sources.
 Futher trends and sentiment analysis using NLP methods are applied.
 Lastly, insightful sentiment, key word density analysis are presented with to our audience.

 ## Requirements